-Acknowledgments: This chapter is dedicated to the memory of our esteemed co-author, Ernest A. Gould.
-DR was supported by the Ministry of Health of the Czech Republic, grant No. NU22-05-00659.
+Acknowledgments: DR was supported by the Ministry of Health of the Czech Republic, grant No. 16-34238A.
+DR and KY were supported by the project Mobility Plus JSPS-18-08 funded by the Czech Academy of Sciences and Japanese Society for Promotion of Science.
 MEB was supported by the Intramural Research Program of the National Institute of Allergy and Infectious Diseases of the National Institutes of Health, USA.
-We gratefully acknowledge the assistance of Dr John Pettersson (Zoonosis Science Center, Uppsala University, Sweden), who prepared and supplied Figure 1, and Dr Tibor Füzik, who provided Figure 3D.
+We gratefully acknowledge the assistance of Dr John Pettersson (Zoonosis Science Center, Uppsala University, Sweden), who prepared and supplied Fig. 1, Dr Tibor Füzik, who provided Fig. 3D, and Dr Martin Palus, who provided Fig. 4.